prabalpkd/Revenue_Prediction_Using_GradientBoost/README.md

-# 📈 Revenue Prediction using Machine Learning
+# 📈 Revenue Prediction using Gradient Boosting : Regression

 This project aims to predict **Revenue ($)** based on **Ad Spend ($)** and **Season** using a simple dataset.
 The project walks through the complete machine learning workflow: from visualization and preprocessing to model training and evaluation.